Jscherbe/frontend/docs-src/content/sass/core/cssvar/index.md

-Function to use a custom property within a declartion value
+Function to use a custom property within a declaration value